-Shopify is the home to over 2 million active businesses in 2021.
+Shopify is the home to over 2 million active businesses in 2023.
 With every well-established online company comes the need for reliable payment processing.
 Having a third-party merchant account for Shopify can be incredibly effective for businesses, primarily since Shopify does not offer processing for high-risk merchants.
-This means that you will need a Shopify merchant account alternative.
+This means that you will need a high-risk Shopify merchant account alternative.

 If you are an eCommerce business owner looking to start your Shopify store, you have reached the right place.
 Credit card processing can be confusing for those unfamiliar with it, yet it is an essential part of your business.